A complete guide on how to build muscle with gym rings

 STOP WASTING TIME!
 (And how to stop wasting time)

-A complete guide on how to build muscle with no equipment
+A complete guide on how to build muscle with dumbbells